 All online sportsbooks in Ohio are likely to offer some level of live betting.
 Some may have more options than others, which means you should definitely shop around before making your final decision.

 Once you’ve chosen your sportsbook, you’ll need to make an account.
-As part of the process, you may be able to claim some free bets and other bonuses, so look for those options.
+As part of the process, you may be able to claim some Ohio sportsbook promos, so look for those options.
 Once your account is ready, you’ll be able to start betting.

 One place you won’t find live betting is in-person sportsbooks.
 Because of the shifting odds and the immediate action, live betting is not suited to waiting in line to place your bet.
 Having your phone or computer connected directly to your sportsbook allows you to have instant access to the numbers and bets you want to place.
 That allows you to be on top of a line shift or when you see the chance for a quick wager.